tripathisarthak457/btech-cse-index/README.md

 # inDex (B.Tech CSE)
 Do you usually find yourself in a situation where you are trying to find notes/PDFs of a particular chapter and asking your friends for them but nothing is found?
 I guess I have developed a solution for it.
 From now on, you can use my app and website to accesss all the notes and other material.
 Everything is hosted on a cloud server and proper a backup is maintained.
+Server is capable enough for supplying small PDFs and videos to few hundred people at a time and it is backed by Google.

 # How did I made this?